fredericoco/microservices/README.md

 The steps we did to get the posts directory to work were:
 - `docker pull mongo` to pull the image from docker hub
 - `docker image` to see if the docker image
+- Now you have to make a docker compose file.
+This file is going to be a yml file.
+See the code for how it is going to be documented.
 - `docker compose up -d` to execute the docker compose file.
 This does it in detached mode. remove the d for troubleshooting.
 The docker compose file is below.
 ```
 version: "3"